CS-PL1

 Overview

-CS PL1 was the first power line scheme to form part of the National Grid, using towers designed by Milliken Brothers.
-It is only known to have been used for two PL1 schemes: CS PL1 (Central Scotland) and SEE PL2 (South East England).
-It was followed by a revised design used for most of the other CEB PL1 schemes (not including MEE and SEE).
+CS PL1 was the first power line contract to form part of the National Grid, using towers designed by Milliken Brothers.
+It is only known to have been used for two PL1 contracts: CS PL1 (Central Scotland) and SEE PL2 (South East England).
+It was followed by a revised design used for most of the other CEB PL1 contracts (not including MEE and SEE).
 [Standard Tower Types] uses the description “CS-PL1” for this type.

 General data